-Potency of intercropping in the control of Epilachna elaterii and fruit flies in cucumber-maize cropping system.
+Potency of intercropping in the control of Epilachna elaterii Rossi and fruit flies in cucumber-maize cropping system.

 ABSTRACT

-This experiment was carried out to evaluate the potency of planting dates (time) in intercropping cucumber with maize on the insect-pests and yield of cucumber in 2023 and 2024 planting seasons in Calabar, Cross River State, Nigeria.
-The field trials were carried using different intercropping planting dates.
-The three planting dates (time) use in the intercropping included; Planting of cucumber with maize the same day, Planting of cucumber two weeks after maize and Planting of cucumber two weeks before maize.
-Four varieties of cucumber namely; Mona Lisa, Murano 2, Nandini 732 and cucumber marketer while only ART -98-SWI variety of maize was used in the experiment.
-The experiment was laid out in a Randomized Complete Block Design (RCBD) and treatments replicated 4 times.
-The major insect pests assessed in the field were; Epilachna elaterii and fruit flies.
-The data obtained from the field trials were subjected to Analysis of Variance using Genstat statistical software.
-Cucumber planted the same day with maize and cucumber planted two weeks after maize had lower E. elaterii population density than the ones planted two weeks before maize except that of fruit flies that the planting dates have no effect on while the yield of cucumber planted the same date with maize was higher than others.
-In the experiment, cucumber intercrop had lower insect pests’ population density than the cucumber-sole cropping.
+This experiment was carried out to evaluate the effect of different planting dates (time) in intercropping cucumber with maize on insect pests and yield of cucumber in 2023 and 2024 planting seasons in Calabar, Cross River State, Nigeria.
+The field trials were carried using various intercropping planting dates.
+The three intercropping planting dates (time) intercropping included; Planting of cucumber with maize on the same day, Planting of cucumber two weeks after maize and Planting of cucumber two weeks before maize.
+Four varieties of cucumber namely Mona Lisa, Murano 2, Nandini 732 and cucumber marketer were used, while only one maize variety, ART -98-SWI was used in the experiment.
+The experiment was laid out in a Randomized Complete Block Design (RCBD) with four replications per treatment.
+The major insect pests assessed in the field were Epilachna elaterii and fruit flies.
+The data obtained from the field trials were subjected to Analysis of Variance (ANOVA) using GenStat statistical software.
+Cucumber planted on the same day as maize and cucumber planted two weeks after maize recorded a lower population density of E. elaterii compared to cucumber planted two weeks before maize.
+However, planting date had no significant effect on fruit fly infestation.
+Yield was highest in cucumber planted on the same day as maize.
+In the experiment, intercropped cucumber recorded lower insect pest populations compared to sole cucumber cropping.
 Nandini 732 had relatively reduced pest pressure and higher yield in the experiment.
-These results suggest that intercropping of Cucumber with maize is effective in the management of insect pests of cucumber.
-Therefore, planting of cucumber and maize the same day could be recommended for better control of insect pests and better fruit yield of cucumber.
+These results suggest that intercropping of cucumber with maize is effective in the managinginsect pests of cucumber.
+Therefore, simultaneous planting of cucumber and maize is recommended for improved pest control and enhanced cucumber yield.

-Keywords: Cucumber-maize intercropping, Planting dates, Epilachna elaterii, fruit flies, RCBD.
+Keywords: Cucumber-maize intercropping, Planting dates, Epilachna elaterii, fruit flies, RCBD

 Introduction

-Cucumber, Cucumis sativus is an annual, warmth loving season crop and are usually cultivated for their fruits.
-It is the most economically important cucurbit and the fourth most important vegetable in the world (Capinera, 2020; Odewole et al., 2020).
-Cucumis sativus is a member of a trailing crop known as cucurbitaceae (Khan et al., 2015; Esmaielpour et al., 2020; Khorram and Mohamady, 2020; Srinivas et al., 2022).
-The crop like most cucurbits, are indeterminate with a vine length of 1-3m (Wehner et al., 2020).
-Cucumber fruits serve as rich source of basic nutrients such as protein, carbohydrate, fibre, vitamin (A1, B1, B2, B6, C, E, K), Sodium, Potassium, Calcium, Copper, Zinc, Silica, fibre and Iron (Changade and Ulemale, 2015; liu et al., 2017; Wahba et al., 2017; Odewale et al., 2018; Ingle and Shyamroa, 2020; Susan et al., 2019; Otie et al., 2024).
-Since, the fruit contains about 95% of water, it helps in digestion of food, eliminate toxins, keep the body hydrated (Bidein et al., 2016; Uzuazokaro et al., 2018) and as such control digestive disorders such as heat burn, gastritis and ulcers (Elemi et al., 2024).
-The young leaves and stems of Cucumber are cooked in Southern Asia and eaten as meal (Wehner et al., 2020) and their fruit used in curries, chutney in India and salad across the world (Wehner et al., 2020; Kumar et al., 2021).
+Cucumber, Cucumis sativus L. is an annual, warmth loving season crop primarily cultivated for its fruits.
+It is the most economically important cucurbit and ranks as the fourth most important vegetable globally(Capinera, 2020; Odewole et al., 2020).
+Cucumis sativus L. is a member of a trailing crop known as cucurbitaceae (Khan et al., 2015; Esmaielpour et al., 2020; Khorram and Mohamady, 2020; Srinivas et al., 2022).
+The crop like most cucurbits, are indeterminate with a vine length of 1 to 3 meters in length (Wehner et al., 2020).
+Cucumber fruits serve as rich source of basic nutrients such as protein, carbohydrate, fibre, vitamin (A1, B1, B2, B6, C, E, K), Sodium, Potassium, Calcium, Copper, Zinc, Silica, fibre and Iron (Changade and Ulemale, 2015; Liu et al., 2017; Wahba et al., 2017; Odewole et al., 2018; Ingle and Shyamroa, 2020; Susan et al., 2019; Otie et al., 2024).
+Since, the fruit contains about 95% of water, it aids in digestion of food, eliminate toxins, keep the body hydrated (Bidein et al., 2016; Uzuazokaro et al., 2018) and as such control digestive disorders such as heat burn, gastritis and ulcers (Elemi et al., 2024).
+The young leaves and stems of Cucumber are cooked in Southern Asia and eaten as meal (Wehner et al., 2020) and their fruits are used in curries, chutneys in India and are widely consumed as salad across the world (Wehner et al., 2020; Kumar et al., 2021).
 The seed or fruit extracts of cucumber serve as anthelmintic medicine (Rajasree et al., 2016).